poudelmadhav/takehiromouri.github.io/_posts/2016-2-20-5-tips-for-beginners-to-write-better-ruby-code-instantly.md

 </p>

 <p>
-  On the other hand, you don't want to get in the mindset of, <i>"Oh, this code is pretty messy but I'm going to add comments so it'll be fine."</i> Adding comments to make badly written code somewhat comprehensible is an extremely bad reason for adding comments.
-In general, your ruby code should be clear enough so that it explains itself.
-Hence the quote from the book, <i>"Good code is like a good joke: it needs no explanation."</i> <span style="font-size:12px;">(pg.
+  On the other hand, you don't want to get in the mindset of, <i>"Oh, this code is pretty messy but I'm going to add comments so it'll be fine."</i> Adding comments to make badly written code somewhat comprehensible is an extremely bad reason for adding comments. <strong>In general, your ruby code should be clear enough so that it explains itself.</strong> Hence the quote from the book, <strong><i>"Good code is like a good joke: it needs no explanation."</i></strong> <span style="font-size:12px;">(pg.
 8 - Eloquent Ruby)</span>
 </p>

 <h2>Ternary Operators</h2>